Heerhugowaard railway station

 Heerhugowaard railway station serves the towns of Heerhugowaard and Broek op Langedijk, Netherlands.
 The station opened on 20 December 1865 and is located on the Den Helder–Amsterdam railway and Heerhugowaard–Hoorn railway.
 The train services are operated by Nederlandse Spoorwegen.

 The station was known as Heerhugowaard-Broek op Langedijk between 1948 and 1976.
 The station has 3 platforms and a station building.
 The previous station buildings were used between 1862 and 1967, when it was demolished, and also a building from 1967 to 1989 and is now being used as a snackbar.

+In December 2023, the station was renovated, with the third platform track was removed and station furniture being renewed.
+In 2024, the station saw the beginning the construction of the Zuidtangent railway underpass.

 Train services

 The station is served by the following service(s):